tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 $
 ```

-We can also remove specify the exit message or completely silence it:
+We can also specify the exit message or completely silence it:

 ```python
 # repl.py